 Recommendation #10: Enhancing the Accountability of Supporting Organizations and Advisory Committees

-Early in the process the ALAC expressed similar concerns and supports the concept.
+- Early in the process the ALAC expressed similar concerns and supports the concept. - Unclear how effective this will be, but clearly a target.

 Recommendation #11: Board Obligations with regards to Governmental Advisory Committee Advice (Stress Test 18)